cite-architecture/CitableBase.jl/docs/src/urns.md

 > ## Summary
 >
-> On this page, we
+> This page
 >
-> - define a new URN type representing ISBN-10 number
+> - defines a new URN type representing an ISBN-10 number
-> - implement the `UrnComparisonTrait` for the new type
+> - implements the `UrnComparisonTrait` for the new type

 ## The task